Topraktino/TinoNews/README.md

-# TinoNews
+# flutter_app

-Istinye University 2320161040 Project
+A new Flutter project.